 Are you keen to find out more about the LPC, what it entails and how you go about applying?
 Well, look no further!
-This page tells you everything you need to know about the LPC to get ahead of the game.
+This page tells you everything you need to know about the Legal Practice Course.

-NOTE: As of today’s date, to pursue a career as a solicitor, you will need to complete the LPC following a LLB law degree (unless you undertake a law apprenticeship).
-However, following the Solicitors Regulation Authority’s (SRA’s) announcement on 25 April 2017, the way solicitors will train and qualify will change dramatically once the new Solicitors Qualifying Examination (SQE) takes effect.
-The SQE is set to be introduced from September 2020, which will mark the phasing out of the LPC.
-To find out more, click on the link!
-The Solicitors Qualifying Examination (SQE).
+Currently, to pursue a career as a solicitor, you will need to follow the relevant steps set out below.
+However, following the Solicitors Regulation Authority’s (SRA’s) announcement in 2017, the way solicitors will train and qualify is likely to change once the new Solicitors Qualifying Examination (SQE) is introduced.
+The SQE is set to be in place from September 2021.

 The LPC is a vocational postgraduate course which must be completed as part of your training to become a solicitor.
 It is the next stage of study following completion of either: